-In preparation for the implementation of HB 2001, the McMinnville Planning Department began work on the creation of development and design standards for the housing types that are described in HB 2001 and commonly referred to as middle housing types.
-This work was included on the Planning Department and Planning Commission work plans beginning in 2018 through the current fiscal year, and was generally referred to as the Residential Development and Design Standards project.

-The McMinnville Planning Department began the Residential Development and Design Standards project with a focus on the implementation of McMinnville's Great Neighborhood Principles (GNP).
+In preparation for the implementation of HB 2001 and also to support potential actions in the Draft Housing Strategy, the McMinnville Planning Department began work on the creation of development and design standards for the housing types that are described in HB 2001 and commonly referred to as middle housing types.
+The Planning Department began the Residential Development and Design Standards project with a focus on the implementation of McMinnville's Great Neighborhood Principles (GNP).
 As stated in McMinnville Comprehensive Plan Policy 187.10, the GNP are intended to "...guide the land use patterns, design, and development of the places that McMinnville citizens live, work, and play.
-The Great Neighborhood Principles will ensure that all developed places include characteristics and elements that create a livable, egalitarian, healthy, social, inclusive, safe, and vibrant neighborhood with enduring value...".
-The GNPs include two principles that are specific to housing, which are as follows:
+The Great Neighborhood Principles will ensure that all developed places include characteristics and elements that